creditkey/creditkey-js/README.md

 [Credit Key](https://www.creditkey.com) checkout works similarly as services like [PayPal](https://www.paypal.com) in the sense that the user will be redirected to special checkout pages hosted on [creditkey.com](https://www.creditkey.com) to complete the checkout process.

 A real world example of Credit Key implemented in a React app is available [here](https://github.com/creditkey/ck-react).

-The Credit Key [Merchant Implementation Guide](https://github.com/creditkey/docs/blob/master/implementation-guide.md) guide should be reviewed before performing a merchant integration with Credit Key via SDK.
-It should familiarize you with the general requirements of a merchant implementation.

 ## Models
 ---------